MARKETProtocol/MARKETProtocol/README.md

 Join our [Discord Community](https://marketprotocol.io/discord) to interact with members of our dev staff and other contributors.

+## Dependencies
+This project uses Node.js version 8.10.0 - 8.11.3.

+If you are running multiple versions of Node.js, consider using [Node Version Manager](https://github.com/creationix/nvm) (nvm). nvm is an easy way to configure and manage different Node.js versions to work with your projects.

 ## Getting Started

 A Makefile is provided for easy setup of the environment.